COMP2521UNSW/sanitisers-guide/glossary/use-of-uninitialized-value/uninitialised-idx/README.md

 When we allocated memory for the `printOrder` array we didn't initialise it, so each element of this array contains an uninitialised value.

-We use one of these as an index in line 13 when we try to print, and so get an error.
+We stored one of these values into `printIdx` in line 12 which we then use in line 13 when we try to print, and so get an error.

 ## The Fix